MetacoSA/NBitcoin/README.md

 Go on the [NuGet website](https://www.nuget.org/packages/NBitcoin/) for more information.

-The packages supports:
+The packages support:

 * With full features: Windows Desktop applications, Mono Desktop applications and platforms supported by [.NET Standard 1.3](https://docs.microsoft.com/en-us/dotnet/articles/standard/library) (.NET Core, Xamarin IOS, Xamarin Android, UWP and more).
-* With limited features: Platforms supported by [.NET Standard 1.1](https://docs.microsoft.com/en-us/dotnet/articles/standard/library) (Windows Phone, Windows 8.0 apps).
+* With limited features: platforms supported by [.NET Standard 1.1](https://docs.microsoft.com/en-us/dotnet/articles/standard/library) (Windows Phone, Windows 8.0 apps).

 To compile it by yourself, you can git clone, open the project and hit the compile button in Visual Studio.
 How to get started ?
 Check out this article [on CodeProject](http://www.codeproject.com/Articles/768412/NBitcoin-The-most-complete-Bitcoin-port-Part-Crypt) for some basic Bitcoin operations, or [this Introduction to NBitcoin video](https://www.youtube.com/watch?v=X4ZwRWIF49w).